rust-lang/rust/src/doc/trpl/installing-rust.md

 repair, or remove installation" page and ensure "Add to PATH" is installed on the local hard drive.

-This installer also installs a copy of the documentation locally, so you can read it offline.
+This installer also installs a copy of the documentation locally, so we can read it offline.
 On UNIX systems, `/usr/local/share/doc/rust` is the location.
-On Windows, it's in a `share/doc` directory, inside wherever you installed Rust to.
+On Windows, it's in a `share/doc` directory, inside the directory to which Rust was installed.

-If not, there are a number of places where you can get help.
-The easiest is [the #rust IRC channel on irc.mozilla.org][irc], which you can access through [Mibbit][mibbit].
-Click that link, and you'll be chatting with other Rustaceans (a silly nickname we call ourselves), and we can help you out.
+If not, there are a number of places where we can get help.
+The easiest is [the #rust IRC channel on irc.mozilla.org][irc], which we can access through [Mibbit][mibbit].
+Click that link, and we'll be chatting with other Rustaceans (a silly nickname we call ourselves) who can help us out.
 Other great resources include [the user’s forum][users], and [Stack Overflow][stackoverflow].

 [irc]: irc://irc.mozilla.org/#rust
 [mibbit]: http://chat.mibbit.com/?server=irc.mozilla.org&channel=%23rust